crysxd/simple-firestore-backup/README.md

   timeoutSeconds: 540, // Increase timeout to maximum.
 You can remove this line if your database is not terribly large.
   memory: '128MB' // We only do one HTTP request, so we don't need many resources.
 Let's save money!
 }).pubsub.schedule('every 24 hours').onRun(firestoreBackup.createBackupHandler(
-  'your-project-backups', // The Google Cloud Storage Bucket to use (without gs://), default to the default bucket ('your-project-id.appspot.com')
+  'your-project-backups', // Optionally: The Google Cloud Storage Bucket to use (without gs://), defaults to the default bucket ('your-project-id.appspot.com')
   'path/to/backups', // Optionally: the path inside the bucket.
-Defaults to 'firestore' 'firestore-instance-id' // Optionally the Firestore instance id to backup.
+Defaults to 'firestore' 'firestore-instance-id' // Optionally: the Firestore instance id to backup.
 If you did not create a second Firestore instance, you can leave this out.
 Defaults to '(default)'
 ))
 ```